cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 For users who _do_ want to customize their assets, and want to build complex experiences on top of their static assets, `kv-asset-handler` (and the default [Workers Sites template](https://github.com/cloudflare/worker-sites-template), which is provided for use with Wrangler + Workers Sites) allows you to customize caching behavior, headers, and anything else about how your Workers function loads the static assets for your site stored in Workers KV.

 The Cloudflare Workers Discord server is an active place where Workers users get help, share feedback, and collaborate on making our platform better.
-The `#workers-sites` channel in particular is a great place to chat about `kv-asset-handler`, and building cool experiences for your users using these tools!
+The `#workers` channel in particular is a great place to chat about `kv-asset-handler`, and building cool experiences for your users using these tools!
 If you have questions, want to share what you're working on, or give feedback, [join us in Discord and say hello](https://discord.gg/cloudflaredev)!

 - [Installation](#installation)
 - [Usage](#usage)